A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Generalizing ACGM

 \subsection{Putting it all together}

-We have thus determined a search strategy $\mathcal{S}_A$, initial estimate function $\psi_0$ in~\eqref{labelabj}, upper bounds $u_{k + 1}(\vec{x})$ in~\eqref{labelaca}, lower bounds $w_{k + 1}(\vec{x})$ in~\eqref{labelabe}, function $\mathcal{F}_a$ in~\eqref{labelaby}, and function $\mathcal{F}_y$ in~\eqref{labelabv}.
-Substituting these expressions in the design pattern outlined in Algorithm~\ref{labelaan}, we can write down a generalization of ACGM in estimate sequence form, as listed in Algorithm~\ref{labelacc}.
+We have thus determined a search strategy $\mathcal{S}_A$, the initial estimate function $\psi_0$ in~\eqref{labelabj}, the upper bounds $u_{k + 1}$ in~\eqref{labelacm}, the lower bounds $w_{k + 1}$ in Lemma~\ref{labelaaz}, function $\mathcal{F}_a$ in~\eqref{labeladf}, and function $\mathcal{F}_y$ in~\eqref{labeladb}.
+Substituting these expressions in the design model outlined in Pattern~\ref{labelacc}, we can write down a generalization of ACGM in estimate sequence form, as listed in Algorithm~\ref{labeladi}.